About Mutations in the RAD51D Gene

 As we learn more about these mutations, we may learn they increase the risk for other types of cancers.
 Your genetic counselor will give you more information about your cancer risk if you have a mutation.

-For more information, read Hereditary Ovarian and Uterine Cancers.
+To learn more, read Hereditary Ovarian and Uterine Cancers.

 What can I do about my cancer risk if I have a RAD51D mutation?

-They may recommend you start having cancer screenings at a younger age, have them more often than most people, or get specialized screenings to help find cancer as early as possible.
+Your genetic counselor will also review your personal and family history of cancer and give you cancer screening recommendations.
+They may recommend you start having cancer screenings at a younger age or have them more often than most people.
+They may also suggest you get specialized screenings to help find cancer as early as possible.

 Some examples of these cancer screenings include having breast magnetic resonance imaging (MRI) scans and mammograms (x-rays of your breast).

 They may also talk with you about having surgery to remove your ovaries to prevent ovarian cancer.
 If you decide to have surgery, talk with your genetic counselor about the right time to have it.
-Surgery to remove the ovaries affects fertility (ability to have biological children).
-If you plan to have biological children, your genetic counselor can talk with you about your options.

 Your genetic counselor will also talk with you about whether there are any other screening or prevention options that may be right for you.